BY-LAWS OF

 DUTIES OF OFFICERS

 Section 1.
-The President shall preside over all regular meetings and meetings of the Executive Board, call meetings as provided in Article VIII, Section 2, and sign all official documents; he/she shall appoint all committees; he/she shall appoint officers to fill unexpired terms of office, except the Presidency, which office will be filled by the First Vice-President, and the First Vice President which will be filled by the Second Vice President.
+The President shall preside over all regular meetings and meetings of the Executive Board, call meetings as provided in Article VIII, Section 2, and sign all official documents; he/she shall appoint all committees; he/she shall appoint officers to fill unexpired terms of office, except the Presidency, which office will be filled by the First Vice President, and the First Vice President which will be filled by the Second Vice President.

 Section 2.
 It shall be the duty of the First Vice President to preside in the absence of the President and to perform such duties as may be required.
-In the event of a vacancy occurring in the office of President for any reason, the First Vice President will advance to President and serve out the unexpired portion of the term.
+In the event of a vacancy occurring in the office of President for any reason, the First Vice President will advance to President and

 Section 3.
 It shall be the duty of the Second Vice President to preside in the absence of both the President and First Vice President and to perform such duties as may be required.
 In the event of a vacancy occurring in the office of First Vice President for any reason, the Second Vice President will advance to First Vice President and serve out the unexpired portion of the term.

 Section 4.
 It shall be the duty of the Third Vice President to preside in the absence of the President, First, and Second Vice Presidents and to perform such duties as may be required.
-In the event of a vacancy occurring in the office of Second Vice President for any reason, the Third Vice President will advance to Second Vice President and serve out the unexpired portion of the term.
+In the event of a vacancy occurring in the office of Second Vice President for any reason, the

-Section 8.
+Section 9.
 The Board of Directors shall have general supervision of all Chapter property.
 They shall examine all books of the Secretaries and/or the Treasurer whenever necessary, or when ordered by the Chapter.

 ARTICLE V